anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 # Inform EE Customer (Mailchimp)

-Let the Support Team know that a new release is available by sending the following email to the support team:
+Let the Support Team know that a new release is available by sending the following email to the support team (there exists a team email):

 ```
 Hi Support Team,